Entanglement Structure and Information Protection in Noisy Hybrid Quantum Circuits

-Although the entanglement follows the same scaling, the timescale of information protection is qualitatively different for temporally uncorrelated and correlated noises.
-With temporally correlated noise, the $q^{-2/3}$ timescale emerges for information protection as the average height of the domain wall in the statistical model.
+More importantly, although the effects of noises with different temporal correlations are indistinguishable from the entanglement perspective, the information protection timescales of the steady states can reveal the distinctions.
+With temporally correlated noise, the $q^{-2/3}$ timescale emerges as the average height of the domain wall in the statistical model.
 This scaling is given by KPZ theory with $L_{\text{eff}} \sim q^{-1}$ and the wandering exponent $\chi=2/3$.
 The temporally uncorrelated noise is more subtle as the encoded information itself can modify the domain wall configuration in the statistical model, resulting in the $q^{-1/2}$ scaling for information protection.
 This scaling draws an interesting analogy between the hybrid circuits setup and the Hayden-Preskill protocol for black holes~\cite{PatrickHayden_2007}.
 We also validate the theoretical predictions with extensive numerical results from the large-scale stabilizer circuit simulation.

 \textit{Setup.---} We consider a one-dimensional system with $L$ $d$-qudits under the hybrid evolution with brick-wall random 2-qudit unitary gates in the presence of the projective measurements with probability $p_{m}$ and the quantum noises with probability $q$.
-Different quantum channels can be employed to model quantum noise, yielding qualitatively similar results.
+Different quantum channels can be employed to model quantum noise, yielding qualitatively similar results~\cite{Note1}, while unital and non-unital quantum channels induce very different consequences in variational quantum algorithms~\cite{mele2024noise}.
 We focus on the region $p_m<p_m^c$, where $p_m^c$ corresponds to the MIPT critical point.
 The initial state is chosen as a product state $\vert 0 \rangle^{\otimes L}$ and each 2-qudit gate is independently drawn from the Haar ensemble (or from random 2-qubit Clifford ensemble in numerical simulation).
 The space-time locations of the projective measurements and temporally uncorrelated quantum noises are random as shown in Fig. \ref{fig:fig1main} (a).
 In contrast, only the spatial locations of temporally correlated quantum noises are random, i.e. the locations of quantum noise show a stripe pattern in the time direction as shown in Fig. \ref{fig:fig1main} (b).
 This is the strongest limit of non-Markovianity, where the noise occurrence correlation at any two different time slices at the same spatial position is constant 1.